sschmid/Entitas/README.md

 Entitas is fast, light and gets rid of unnecessary complexity.
 There are less than a handful classes you have to know to rocket start your game or application:

 - Entity
-- Entity Repository
+- Pool
-- Entity Collection
+- Group
-- Entity Repository Observer
+- Group Observer

 After you've read the readme, take a look at the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git) to see Entitas in action.
-The project illustrates how systems, collections, observers and entities all play together seamlessly.
+The project illustrates how systems, groups, observers and entities all play together seamlessly.

 ### Entity